socratools/socranop/HACKING.md

 ### Set up and use pipenv

-`pipenv run pip install setuptools`
+  * `pipenv run pip install setuptools`

-- Install setuptools (Python 3.12 and later does not come with setuptools).
+    Install setuptools (Python 3.12 and later does not come with setuptools).

-`pipenv install --dev`
+  * `pipenv install --dev`

-- Sets up an appropriate virtual environment, installs all appropriate development packages, and egg-links to our source directory so that the virtualenv will actually use the source files from this source directory.
+    Sets up an appropriate virtual environment, installs all appropriate development packages, and egg-links to our source directory so that the virtualenv will actually use the source files from this source directory.

     If you are getting the `black` version subdependency problem on Debian or Ubuntu, `pipenv lock --pre --clear` might help.

-`tools/link_system_libs`
+  * `tools/link_system_libs`

-- Set up a symlink to your system's 'gi' lib which is not otherwise available via pip (allows you to run the D-Bus service and the gui from within pipenv)
+    Set up a symlink to your system's 'gi' lib which is not otherwise available via pip (allows you to run the D-Bus service and the gui from within pipenv)

-`pipenv shell`
+  * `pipenv shell`

-- Starts a subshell with the appropriate environment so that the sandboxed libraries and utilities are in use
+    Starts a subshell with the appropriate environment so that the sandboxed libraries and utilities are in use

-`socranop-installtool post-pip-install`
+  * `socranop-installtool post-pip-install`

-- Inside the virtual environment of `pipenv shell`, run `post-pip-install` to install the socranop config files into their proper places inside `$HOME/.local` (outside the pipenv!), like e.g. the essential D-Bus `.service` file.
+    Inside the virtual environment of `pipenv shell`, run `post-pip-install` to install the socranop config files into their proper places inside `$HOME/.local` (outside the pipenv!), like e.g. the essential D-Bus `.service` file.

     You can now also run `socranop-ctl` and `socranop-gui` from inside the `pipenv shell`.
 The D-Bus service should now be started automatically.

-  Alternatively, you can manually start `socranop-session-service` without needing to install the D-Bus `.service` file, and then run `socranop-ctl` and `socranop-gui` to communicate with that service.
+    Alternatively, you can manually start `socranop-session-service`
+    without needing to install the D-Bus `.service` file, and then run `socranop-ctl` and `socranop-gui` to communicate with that service.

 ### Set up pre-commit

-`pre-commit install` (inside of pipenv shell)
+  * `pre-commit install` (inside of pipenv shell)

-- Set up git hooks management so every commit gets checked/fixed
-- Only needs to be done once after cloning the `socranop` repo
+    This sets up git hooks management so every commit gets checked/fixed.
+It only needs to be done once after cloning the `socranop` repo.

 ### Adding new dependencies

-`pipenv install [--dev] <pgkname>`
+  * `pipenv install [--dev] <pgkname>`

-- Installs the dependency to the local pipenv environment.
+    Installs the dependency to the local pipenv environment.
 Use `--dev` for development-only packages, omit for run-time dependencies.

 ### Changing setup.py, setup.cfg, etc.